-HID, what is it?
-HID lighting consists of three main components, a ballast used to power the HID bulb, a reflector or hood to maximize the bulbs efficiency, and a bulb.
+HID lighting systems consists of three main components, a ballast used to power the HID bulb, a reflector or hood to maximize the bulbs efficiency (by directing light over your plant surface), and a bulb.

 The HPS has a red or orange tint to it and is used primarily in the flowering phase of your plant's life.
 The MH bulb focuses on more of a blue spectrum and is used primarily for the vegetative stage of plant life.

-When choosing an HID system the first thing to take into consideration is the area you want the lighting fixture to illuminate.
+When choosing an HID system the first thing to take into consideration is the grow area you want the lighting fixture to illuminate.
 Based upon this you can choose from several different wattage systems; 1000, 600, and 400 watts are the most common.
 A 1000 watt system will cover about a 5 x 5 ft area, a 600 about a 4 x 4, and a 400 will cover an area of about 3.5 x 3.5 ft.

 Another useful feature of some digital ballasts is the ability to dim the power level being used from 100% to 75% to 50%.
-The Lumatek ballast even has a "super lumen" capability, pushing your bulb to its maximum capabilities.
+Most ballasts these days even have a "super lumen" capability, pushing your bulb to its maximum capabilities.
 Due to the high frequency of digital ballasts, digital bulbs are required.
-This means magnetic ballast bulbs are not recommended for operation in digital ballasts due to the risk of bulb failure, and vis verse.
-For a system to function properly the wattage of ballast and bulb must also be equal.
-It is also important to note that some magnetic ballasts will not run both HPS and MH bulbs, but digital will have no problem running either.
+This means magnetic ballast bulbs are not recommended for operation in digital ballasts due to the risk of bulb failure, and vice versa.
+For a system to function properly, the wattage of ballast and bulb must also be equal.
+It is also important to note that magnetic ballasts will not run both HPS and MH bulbs, but digital will have no problem running either.

-These hoods come with a sealed glass "window" on the bottom, and open ports on each side to connect ducting or hose via; the idea being contain as much heat as possible within the reflectors and ducting.
+These hoods come with a sealed glass "window" on the bottom, and open ports on each side to connect ducting or hose via; the idea being to contain as much heat as possible within the reflectors and ducting.
 With either the passage of cool air or water through the hood-- and ventilated outside the growing area-- temperatures are greatly reduced.